 - Prepare the crumb topping.
 To prepare the crumb topping, mix rolled oats with brown sugar and cinnamon.
 Mix until the sugar and cinnamon are evenly distributed through the oats.
 Pour in oil and mix again.
 The brown sugar and oats should clump together slightly.

 - Bake until golden brown.
 Line a muffin tin with muffin cups or grease thoroughly with cooking spray.
 Evenly distribute batter into 12 muffin cups.
 Sprinkle a bit of the crumb topping onto each applesauce muffin.
-Place in the oven and bake at 350F for 20 minutes or until the tops are golden brown and a toothpick inserted comes out clean..
+Place in the oven and bake until the tops are golden brown and a toothpick inserted comes out clean..
 Allow to cool before serving.

 Store these muffins at room temperature in an airtight container for a couple of days.
 Store in the fridge to keep them for up to a week.